 |117 x 67 x 39 mm, 330 g||160 x 120 x 80 mm, 1260 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-M1 and the Leica S (Typ 006)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-M1 and the Leica S Typ 006 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-M1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 006 is considerably larger (145 percent) than the Fujifilm X-M1.
 Moreover, the S Typ 006 is substantially heavier (282 percent) than the X-M1.
 It is noteworthy in this context that the S Typ 006 is splash and dust-proof, while the X-M1 does not feature any corresponding weather-sealing.